bgayman/CircularTextView/README.md

 # CircularTextView
 `UIView` subclass that displays an `NSAttributedString` in a circle based on the bounds and inset of the view.
-Swift version of [this](https://gist.github.com/warpling/fae69d61986c6b7b38f33b83d65de0ed).
+Loosely based on [this](https://gist.github.com/warpling/fae69d61986c6b7b38f33b83d65de0ed).

 Some improvements include handling of emoji, multiple font families and sizes as well as many `NSAttributedString` attributes.